-Videoing or making an audio recording of students doing the oral assessment tasks will help you to assess different aspects of students’ performance.
+Videoing or making an audio recording of students doing the oral assessment tasks will help you to assess different aspects of thier performance.
 The transitory nature of spoken language can make it difficult to really focus on more than one or two aspects at a time.
 Being able to watch or listen to assessment tasks more than once means that you can focus on a range of aspects, for example the first time you can focus on the overall success of the text, on subsequent viewings you can focus on more detailed features, such as grammar or pronunciation, and then again to assess interpersonal aspects or strategies.

 Audio or video recording of students’ oral language can also be used as a concrete basis for you and your students to talk about what may need to be done to improve and move to higher levels.

-Such recordings must be for the private use of teachers and students, and be erased when they are no longer needed, in order to respect the privacy of students.
+Such recordings must be for the private use of teachers and students and be erased when they are no longer needed in order to respect the privacy of students.
 Some may be kept using security measures, for comparisons of a student’s oral language over a longer period of time.

 If videoing or audiotaping, consider the following:

-- Recordings do not need to be of high quality, for example, using an iPhone or iPad will usually give sufficient quality for assessment purposes.
+- recordings do not need to be of high quality, for example, using an iPhone or iPad will usually give sufficient quality for assessment purposes

-- The more familiar students are with being filmed the more natural and spontaneous they will be.
+- the more familiar students are with being filmed the more natural and spontaneous they will be

-- Choose a quiet spot away from other students so that background noise does not interfere.
+- choose a quiet spot away from other students so that background noise does not interfere.